 Wealth of Geeks

 Thrawn joined the Imperial Navy as a penniless alien.
-He rose to prominence as the results of his hard work against a backdrop of bigotry towards non-humans.
-His management style was one of abundance; he knew how to help himself to help others.
+He rose to prominence due to his hard work against a backdrop of bigotry towards non-humans.
+His management style was abundant; he knew how to help himself help others.

-Thrawn achieved success based on his skill: a refined and developed skill through thought and training.
+Thrawn achieved success based on his refined and developed skill through thought and training.
 He routinely isolated himself from contemplating and studying.

 Thrawn took every opportunity to make his commanding officers and any imperial officer serving under him look good.
-He commanded respect from the crew, and those watching his career unfold not from political connections or ”hokey religions,” but the success built of hard work and sheer determination.
+He commanded respect from the crew and those watching his career unfold not from political connections or ”hokey religions” but the success built on hard work and sheer determination.

 While chasing a smuggler and working to thwart the Rebels, Thrawn learned of the Death Star.
 As a brilliant strategist, Thrawn warned the Emperor about being overly confident in Death Star.
 Thrawn felt a fleet of Star Destroyers would be more effective in serving the Galatic Empire's needs.

 Investors often mimic emperor Palpatine's folly in being overly reliant on the might of the Death Star.
-Every year numerous people see their financial plans laid waste because the unthinkable or impossible happen.
+Every year numerous people see their financial plans laid waste because the unthinkable or impossible happens.
 Thrawn new, a diverse fleet of ships was better able to handle both threats known and unknown.
-While we are not privy to Thrawn's investment holdings, I can imagine he had a sizable emergency fund and was diversified over several asset classes.
+While we are not privy to Thrawn's investment holdings, it is easy to imagine he had a sizable emergency fund and was diversified over several asset classes.